apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    .. note::
       VMware only: If the selected template contains OVF properties, different deployment options or configurations, multiple NICs or end-user license agreements, then the wizard will display these properties.
-Static properties do not have the concept of required and optional fields .
-Therefore CloudStack is not able to enforce the population of 'important fields'.

 #.
 Click Submit and your VM will be created and started.